-In this tutorial, we will show you how to install and configuration OTRS on Ubuntu 16.04 LTS server.
+In this tutorial, we will show you how to install and configure OTRS on Ubuntu 16.04 LTS server.
 For those of you who didn’t know, OTRS (Open-Source Ticket Request System) is a web-based ticketing system, widely used by businesses for services like customer support, help desks, and call centers.
 The software is separated into several parts, the main section being the OTRS framework, which contains all central functions for the application and the ticket system

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘